32 best dogs to hit the trails with

 5. Siberian Husky

-Huskies are as close to the stereotypical outdoor dog as it’s possible to get, so it will come as no surprise to see them on this list.
+One of the many reasons to love Siberian Huskies is that they are as close to the stereotypical outdoor dog as it’s possible to get, so it will come as no surprise to see them on this list.
 Whether you’re hiking or running, they’ll be in their element, and happily jog along with you.
 They’re intelligent, yet very independent, so you’ll need a strict training schedule to avoid them getting bored.
 But should you do this, they’ll be the best outdoor companion you could possibly ask for.
 Although, like the Bernese, they’re bred for colder temperatures, they’re incredibly adaptable and can handle warmer climates as long as it’s not too hot.

 6. Labrador Retriever

-One of the most easy-going dogs round, Labrador Retrievers are friendly and energetic; they’ll win you plenty of pals on those climbs.
+One of the most easy-going dogs around, Labrador Retrievers are friendly and energetic; they’ll win you plenty of pals on those climbs.
 Best of all, they love exercise, and their webbed feet contribute to being strong swimmers, should you encounter any bodies of water.
 Labradors are relatively easy to train as well, so you shouldn’t have to worry about leaving them off the leash.
-They’re generally very food orientated, so hiking is a great way to help control weight.
+They’re generally very food-orientated, so hiking is a great way to help control weight.

 7. Airedale Terrier

-One of the largest of the Terrier breeds, but also one of the most easy-going, their boundless enthusiasm and high reserves of energy makes them a decent candidate for the best dogs for hiking.
+One of the largest of the terrier breeds, but also one of the most easy-going, their boundless enthusiasm and high reserves of energy make them a decent candidate for the best dogs for hiking.

 They’re easy to train and up for an adventure, so will have a great time heading off to all manner of different outdoor environments.
 You might want to make sure that you trim down their winter coats should you be heading somewhere warmer, though.